 Meta analyses of the drug susceptibility results of various laboratories in India reveal an increasing trend of development of resistance to commonly used antimicrobials in pathogens like Salmonella, Shigella, Vibrio cholerae, Staphylococcus aureus, Neisseria gonorrhoeae, N. meningitidis, Klebsiella, Mycobacterium tuberculosis, HIV, plasmodium and others.

-In addition, various studies in South India highlighted the drug resistance pattern like multidrug resistant Extended-Spectrum β-Lactamase Producing Klebsiella pneumoniae, Ciprofloxacin resistant Salmonella enteric serovar Typhi, emergence of vancomycin-intermediate staphylococci, fluoroquinolone resistance among Salmonella enteric serovar Paratyphi A, Pseudomonas aeruginosa and Acinetobacter baumannii resistant to ceftazidime, cefepime and ciprofloxacin.
+In addition, various studies in South India highlighted the drug resistance pattern like multidrug-resistant Extended-Spectrum β-Lactamase Producing Klebsiella pneumonia, Ciprofloxacin resistant Salmonella enteric serovar Typhi, the emergence of vancomycin-intermediate staphylococci, fluoroquinolone resistance among Salmonella enteric serovar Paratyphi A, Pseudomonas aeruginosa and Acinetobacter baumannii resistant to ceftazidime, cefepime and ciprofloxacin.

-Presently there is no national program for prevention of drug resistance and there is inadequacy of quality assured laboratories, insufficient data analysis and dissemination, absence of national guidelines on antimicrobial usage, no control on sale of these drugs for public consumption.
+Presently there is no national program for prevention of drug resistance and there is an inadequacy of quality assured laboratories, insufficient data analysis and dissemination, absence of national guidelines on antimicrobial usage, and no control on the sale of these drugs for public consumption.

-Inappropriate and irrational use of medicines provides favorable conditions for resistant microorganisms to emerge and spread.
+Inappropriate and irrational use of medicines provides favourable conditions for resistant microorganisms to emerge and spread.

 Prescription of antibiotics by the doctors according to patient needs without any indications and involvement of pharmacists in direct sale of drugs to patients increase the problem of antimicrobial resistance.

-Compounding this problem, consumers and public have lack of knowledge regarding appropriate use of antibiotics.
+Compounding this problem, consumers and the public lack knowledge regarding the appropriate use of antibiotics.

-Self medication and poor compliance are the other factors responsible for antimicrobial resistance among consumers.
-So, behavioral pattern of the health care providers and consumers is of paramount importance in the emergence of antimicrobial resistance.
+Self-medication and poor compliance are the other factors responsible for antimicrobial resistance among consumers.
+So, behavioural pattern of the health care providers and consumers is of paramount importance in the emergence of antimicrobial resistance.

 AMR results in many consequences.